WriterSolution2021/writerpublishingsolutions/content/english/packages/_index.md

       - Sales via Amazon.com and Chapters.com
       - Automatic Printing & Fulfilment
       - Paperback Availability
+      - Kindle E-book & Amazon 'Look Inside'
+      - Kobo E-book Direct, Indigo & Partners
-      - Illustrations
+      - Expanded E-book Platforms
       - Hard Cover Edition
-      - Book Marketing Consultation
+      - Marketing Consultation & Strategy
-      - Editing
-      - Author Website
       - Book Backgrounder
+      - Author website
+      - Editorial Assessment (75k)
-      - Multi-book Discount
+      - Copyediting (75k)

 ---

-## Full Color Publishing
+## Choose from our Publishing Packages

-Want to publish in full color?
+Whether you want to publish your book in black and white or in full color, we have set of publishing packages that are designed to help you achieve your publishing goals.

 ### Start for as low as $1,499

-If you wish to have a colorful book to spark your readers' imaginations, this publishing package is ideal for you.
-Perfect for photo books, cookbooks, travel guides, and autobiographies.
+Ideal for most books.
+If your book is mostly text, black and white photographs, or line drawings, look no further - we have a black and white publishing package tailored for you.